Have you ever had an encounter that looks a little something like this?

 If you were unhappy with the information, you should have said something after I asked you three separate times “What else do you want to talk about?
 Does this all make sense?
 Does this seem like a path that will fit for you?”

-If you have the balls to ask for your money back after spending an hour on the phone with me, then you should have the balls to tell me at the time you’re not getting the information you were looking for!
+If you have the guts to ask for your money back after spending an hour on the phone with me, then you should have the be able to tell me at the time you’re not getting the information you were looking for!

 Something to Ask Yourself